Skip to main content

 A cholangiogram is an imaging test that looks at the bile ducts to see if they're blocked, narrowed, or dilated (widened).
 This can help show if someone might have a tumor that's blocking a duct.
 It can also be used to help plan surgery.
 There are several types of cholangiograms, each of which has different pros and cons.

-Magnetic resonance cholangiopancreatography (MRCP): This is a way to get images of the bile ducts with the same type of machine used for standard MRIs.
-Neither an endoscope nor an IV contrast agent is used, unlike the other types of cholangiograms.
+This is a way to get images of the bile ducts with the same type of machine used for standard MRIs.
+Unlike other types of cholangiograms, this test doesn’t use an endoscope or an IV contrast agent.
 Because it's non-invasive (nothing is put in your body), doctors often use MRCP if they just need images of the bile ducts.
 This test can’t be used to get biopsy samples of tumors or to place stents (small tubes) in the ducts to keep them open.

 Other tests

-Doctors may also use special instruments (endoscopes) to go into the body to get a more direct look at the bile duct and nearby areas.
-The scopes may be passed through small surgical incisions (cuts) or through natural body openings like the mouth.
+Doctors may also use special instruments (endoscopes) to go into your body to get a more direct look at your bile duct and nearby areas.
+The scopes may be passed through small surgical incisions (cuts) or through natural body openings like your mouth.
+These tests are not as commonly used, since non-invasive imaging tests (like MDCT and MRCP) allow for very detailed images.

 Laparoscopy

 Laparoscopy is a type of surgery.
-The doctor puts a thin tube with a light and a small video camera on the end (a laparoscope) through a small incision (cut) in the front of your belly to look at the bile ducts, gallbladder, liver, and other nearby organs and tissues.
-(Sometimes more than one cut is made.)
-This is typically done in the operating room while drugs are used to put you into a deep sleep and not feel pain (general anesthesia) during the surgery.
+A doctor takes a laparoscope (a thin, lighted tube with a small camera on the end) and puts it through a small incision (cut) in the front of your belly.
+With the camera, the doctor looks at your bile ducts, gallbladder, liver, and other nearby organs and tissues.
+Sometimes more than one cut is made.
+This is typically done in the operating room using general anesthesia (medicine that puts you into a deep sleep so you don’t feel pain).

-Laparoscopy can help doctors plan surgery or other treatments, and can help determine the stage (extent) of the cancer.
-If needed, doctors can also use special instruments put in through the incisions to take out biopsy samples for testing.
-Laparoscopy is often done before surgery to remove the cancer, to help make sure the tumor can be removed completely.
+Laparoscopy can help your health care team plan surgery or other treatments.
+It can also help determine the stage (extent) of the cancer.
+If needed, special instruments can be put in through the incisions to take biopsy samples for testing.

 Cholangioscopy